leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-1.md

 This manual is not intended to cover any standard Magento functionality or user experience.
 The Magento user experience is customized and slightly different in each eCommerce implementation, though the general workflow is similar.

 This manual describes the configuration of LeanSwift eConnect for Infor M3 with ION.
-For a detailed description of the standard transactions, please refer to **Part II of the User Manual - LeanSwift eConnect for M3**  **20.2.0**.
+For a detailed description of the standard transactions, please refer to **[Part II of the User Manual - LeanSwift eConnect for M3](https://github.com/leanswift/leanswift.github.io/blob/master/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-2.md)**  **20.2.0**.

- **Section 2** in this manual includes the configuration required within LeanSwift eConnect Magento extension via the Magento Admin panel.
+ This manual includes the configuration required within LeanSwift eConnect Magento extension via the Magento Admin panel.

 [Go to Top](#table-of-contents)